andrewdalpino/UltraZoom/README.md

 ### Control Version

-The control version of Ultra Zoom allows you to independently adjust the level of deblurring, denoising, and deartifacting applied to the upscaled image.
+The control version of Ultra Zoom™ allows you to independently adjust the level of deblurring, denoising, and deartifacting applied to the upscaled image.
 We accomplish this by conditioning the input image on a Control Vector that gets picked up by control modules embedded into each layer of the encoder.
 Version `0.2.x` of the library is required for control functionality.

 ```sh
 pip install ultrazoom~=0.2.0 torchvision